-SFP is also working with producer groups (local tilapia associations) and key feed distributers along with Chinese feed companies (e.g., Haid and Tongwei) to enhance tilapia farmers’ both technical and institutional capacity to further adopt collaborative measures with zonal management approaches.
+SFP is also working with producer groups (local tilapia associations) and key feed distributors along with Chinese feed companies (e.g., Haid and Tongwei) to enhance tilapia farmers' both technical and institutional capacity to further adopt collaborative measures with zonal management approaches.
 Such initiative include an orientation workshop in 2011 for selected producers in Hainan on the three major tilapia standards, mentioned above, used in the comparison audits.
 The workshop introduced the different standards available to tilapia producers in China, particularly raising the farmer’s awareness on environmental issues.
 More workshops to strengthen information accessibility and to disseminate Best Practices are under preparation with potential support from feed companies and processors.

 On September 4, 2012, SFP successfully organized its first Aquaculture Policy Roundtable (APR) in Hainan to engage key tilapia processors, farmers, and feed and seed producers in Hainan Province, the largest tilapia production region in China, into an AIP.
 This roundtable provided face-to-face communication between tilapia producers in China and buyers from North America, and established a roadmap for SFP’s Chinese Tilapia AIP to pilot its zonal management approach in Hainan.

 The roundtable achieved agreement among participants to establish a Hainan Tilapia Sustainability Alliance, at which zonal management on disease control, water resource allocation and pollution elimination, biodiversity impacts, and food safety regulation will be introduced to the supply chain.
 A regional profile of tilapia will be established and updated in FishSource and Metrics systems to guide buyers and retailers for sustainable sourcing of tilapia.